Lifestyle Changes and Diabetes

 • Try to exercise on the same days, at the same times.
 Slow and steady wins the race.

 • Plan how long and how often you will work out, and what you'll be doing.
-Based on your doctor's guidance, your choices can be anything from a walk around the block once a day to swimming laps three or four days a week.
+Based on your doctor's guidance, your choices can be anything from a daily walk around the block to swimming laps three or four days a week.

 • A workout buddy can make exercise more fun.
-And when it’s fun, you are more likely to stick with it.
+When it’s fun, you're more likely to stick with it.

 Diet

 Changing old eating habits can be hard.
 Remember, your health care team can help you make those important changes.
-Your diabetic educator or dietitian can tell you how many calories you need each day and which food groups should compose the bulk of your calories.
+A diabetic educator or dietitian can tell you how many calories you need each day and which food groups should make up the bulk of your calories.

-If you don't already keep a meal log, they may ask you to start one so there's a good outline of what you're really eating each day.
+If you don't already keep a meal log, you may be asked to start one so there's a good outline of what you're really eating each day.

 Here's a quick review of some other important food facts you should know:

-• Fiber – Fiber is the part of plant foods that your body cannot break down or absorb.
+• Fiber is part of plant foods that the body cannot break down or absorb.
 There are two types.
-Soluble dissolves and can help lower cholesterol and sugar levels.
-Insoluble helps move digested food through the system.
+Soluble fiber dissolves and can help lower cholesterol and sugar levels.
+Insoluble fiber helps move digested food through the system.
 High fiber foods include vegetables, fruits, beans, nuts, whole-wheat flour and wheat bran.

-• Carbohydrates – Carbs help control your blood sugar levels.
+• Carbohydrates help control blood sugar levels.
 Like almost everything else, there are good carbs and bad carbs.
 Good carbs are found in fruits, vegetables and grains.
 Sweets and drinks with added sugar are bad carbs.

-• Fish – Fresh fish like tuna or halibut often have less saturated fat and cholesterol than beef or chicken.
-Fish like tuna, sardines and salmon are also rich in omega-3 fatty acids, which help the heart.
+• Fish like fresh tuna and halibut often have less saturated fat and cholesterol than beef or chicken.
+Fish like tuna, sardines and salmon are also rich in heart-healthy omega-3 fatty acids.

 Take the guess work out of what to eat using tips, recipes and sample meals from the American Diabetes Associationleaving site icon